Nico-Shock/Ultimate-3DS-Modding-Guide/README.md

 9. Then go to "cias".
 10. Select "current directory".
 11. Select "Install and Delete all CIAs".

+## Minimal Pack

+1. Download any ".cia" files and place them in a "cias" folder.
+2. Start Godmode9 and navigate to the SD card directory, then go to "cias".
+3. Select the CIA file, choose "CIA Image Options", and then "Install Game Image".
+4. Press the key combination to install the apps.

+I recommend installing "FBI", "Universal Updater", and "hShop".
+With FBI, you can install multiple images in the same way, and with Universal Updater, you can download most homebrew apps.
+With hShop, you can get any game for free that you cannot download via Universal Updater.

 # Backup of the NAND (Manuell)